 All new students (including those returning to St Antony’s for a second degree or transferring from another College part-way through a degree) are required to attend one College Welcome Evening, which comprises:

 introductory talks from key College postholders and a welcome from the Warden (Head of the College) a formal Welcome Dinner (at no charge)

-Two (almost) identical College inductions will take place during the day on 6 October; students should attend either session A or B depending on the course they are studying.
+College inductions will take place during the day on 5 October.
 You will be emailed your group closer to the time.
 These inductions last two hours and comprise informal talks from the College Registrar, Head Porter, and Senior Tutor.

 Online University Registration